 - Identify, analyze, and fix any security and utilization gaps

-Categorize workloads that you want to maintain on-premises vs the workloads you want to move to the cloud
+- Categorize workloads you wish to maintain on-premises vs. those you want to move to the cloud.

-Estimate costs for migration through cost calculators and total cost of ownership (TCO) calculators available with AWS, Azure, and Google Cloud
+- Estimate costs for migration through cost calculators and total cost of ownership (TCO) calculators available with AWS, Azure, and Google Cloud Solution

-Build a cloud migration roadmap, i.e., choose cloud migration strategy and create a timeline for execution
+- Build a cloud migration roadmap, i.e., choose a cloud migration plan and create a timeline for execution.

-Build team skills by introducing training sessions to accelerate adoption to the organizational change
+- Build team skills by introducing training sessions to accelerate organizational change adoption.

-Execute migration according to the laid out plan, either in phases or all at once
+- Execute migration according to the plan, either in phases or all at once

 Challenges of Cloud Migration

-To navigate through the cloud migration often seems a challenging task for organizations.
+Navigating through cloud migration often seems challenging for organizations.
 It is easier said than done.
-Here’s a glimpse of some challenges of cloud migration that you need to be aware of:
+Below is a glimpse of some challenges of cloud migration that you need to be aware of.

 1. Temporary Downtimes

-Your in-house servers can suffer a downtime temporarily while migrating to the cloud.
-This, in turn, can adversely affect customer experience, in case, the outage prolongs for unexpected intervals.
+Your in-house servers can suffer downtime temporarily while migrating to the cloud.
+It can adversely affect the customer experience if the outage prolongs for unexpected intervals.

 2. Architectural Complexities

-Sometimes it becomes tricky to match the cloud strategy with the organization’s needs.
-Especially for executing hybrid environments, lack of planning can lead to an overcomplicated architecture.
-To avoid this, focus on building a cloud migration architecture that is compatible with the in-house IT infrastructure.
+Sometimes, matching the chosen cloud strategy with the organization’s needs becomes tricky.
+Especially for executing hybrid environments, a lack of planning can lead to an overcomplicated architecture.
+To avoid this, focus on building a cloud migration architecture compatible with the in-house IT infrastructure.

 3. Loss of Data

 When migrating to the cloud, data loss is possible.
-Moreover, the risk to breach also magnifies.
-To mitigate such risk, encryption should be considered seriously.
-Also, security protocols should be strictly adhered to, to avoid any loopholes.
+Moreover, the risk of the breach magnifies.
+You must consider encryption to overcome this challenge.
+Also, you should strictly adhere to security protocols to avoid loopholes.

 4. Large Data Migrations

-It takes a considerable amount of time to transfer larger volumes of data over the cloud.
-Larger the databases, more the time it takes for transferring it over the cloud servers.
-This could also result in prolonged downtimes, or even in data loss.
+Transferring larger volumes of data over the cloud takes considerable time.
+The larger the databases, the more time it takes to move them to the cloud servers.
+It could also result in prolonged downtimes or even data loss.